-The response to this crisis by the British government has been to understate the extent of the problem.
-The Department of Communities and Local Government (DCLG) rough sleeper statistics came under serious scrutiny in 2015 from the UK Statistics Authority, who found they "do not currently meet the required standards of trustworthiness."13 Calculations by other housing charities found that the government statistics were understating young homeless figures, with the true figure some three times higher, at around 83,000.14
+The response of the British government to the homeless crisis has been to understate the extent of the problem.
+The Department of Communities and Local Government (DCLG) rough sleeper statistics came under serious scrutiny in 2015, when the UK Statistics Authority found their figures "do not currently meet the required standards of trustworthiness."
+Calculations by other housing charities found that the government statistics were understating young homeless numbers by a factor of 3, with the true figure closer to 83,000.

 Another response to the increasing numbers of street homeless in British towns and cities has been to criminalise rough sleeping itself.
-A major step in this direction has been Operation Encompass, launched in January 2014, a joint operation between the London Metropolitan Police, UK Border Force and six local authorities (Camden, Croydon, Islington, Lambeth, Southwark and Westminster) "to combat begging and rough sleeping".
-The Met Police press release states that the purpose of the Operation is to concentrate "[...] on engaging, disrupting and deterring rough sleeping and begging", with "all agencies [...] committed to dealing with this matter in a robust and proportionate fashion."15 The Operation has since been rebranded the "Safer London Business Partnership", but its tactics remain the same, to "arrest people found begging and issue Anti-Social Behaviour Orders [ASBO]" and to share "information and intelligence via a secure intelligence platform"16.
-The result has been large-scale police operations to round-up rough sleepers17 and to drive the homeless out of certain areas using harassment and ASBOs to prevent them returning18.
+A major step in this direction has been Operation Encompass, launched in January 2014, a joint operation between the London Metropolitan Police, UK Border Force and six local authorities (Camden, Croydon, Islington, Lambeth, Southwark and Westminster).
+The Met Police press release states that the purpose of the Operation is to concentrate "[...] on engaging, disrupting and deterring rough sleeping and begging", with "all agencies [...] committed to dealing with this matter in a robust and proportionate fashion."
+The Operation has since been rebranded the "Safer London Business Partnership", but its tactics remain the same, to "arrest people found begging and issue Anti-Social Behaviour Orders [ASBO]" and to share "information and intelligence via a secure intelligence platform" The result has been large-scale police operations to round-up rough sleepers" and to drive the homeless out of certain areas using harassment and ASBOs to prevent them returning 18.